-“I’ve tried vegan cake recipes in the past, but didn’t like the sour taste of the vinegar that is usually used to activate the leavening,” says single mom and café manager Shelly Platten.
+“I’ve tried vegan cake recipes in the past, but didn’t like the sour taste of the vinegar that is usually used to activate the leavening,” Chef Shelly Platten from Wisconsin.
 “I tinkered with some recipes that didn’t use vinegar to come up with a fudgy, satisfying cake.”

 - 1 tsp. baking soda

 - 1/3 cup plus 1/4 cup canola oil, divided

 - 1 cup toasted chopped hazelnuts